-WHY LETTING GO OF "WHY" WILL HELP YOUR LOVED ONE
+LETTING GO OF "WHY" WILL HELP YOUR LOVED ONE TOO

-They tell you not to blame yourself as you didn’t cause your daughter's condition.
+They tell you not to blame yourself as you didn’t cause your daughter's eating disorder.

 You don’t expect anyone to understand.
 It doesn’t make sense.
 You keep going over it again and again, sometimes daily, sometimes hourly.
 You can’t help it.
 You’d rather not think about it anymore but that dreaded question keeps coming up time and time again: WHY?